ozone-his/ozone-docs/docs/implementers/enable-sso.md

 OpenMRS integrates with Keycloak for SSO using the [OpenMRS OAuth2 Login Module](https://github.com/openmrs/openmrs-module-oauth2login#openmrs-oauth-20-login-module).
 This module is included by default but is initially disabled, you can enable it by setting the `oauth2.enabled` property to true in the `oauth2.properties` file.

 !!! warning "Basic auth is disabled"
      Enabling SSO in OpenMRS effectively disables basic authentication, so users will authenticate through the Keycloak login page rather than using traditional username and password prompts.
+No basic authentication will be allowed.

 #### Configurations